 In the 1850s, the architect Hittorff gave the Place de la Concorde its current layout and appearance.

-He retained the Chevaux de Marly- Horse Tamers sculpted by Coustou that were placed by the entrance to Champs-Elysées in 1794.
+He retained the Chevaux de Marly – Horse Tamers sculpted by Coustou that frame the entrance to Champs-Elysées.

-The original sculptures were transferred to the Louvre Museum at a much later date in order to protect them from pollution and have been replaced with replicas.
+However, these original sculptures were transferred to the Louvre Museum during the 20th century to protect them from pollution and have been replaced with replicas.